Coquille runs to first-round playoff win

 The Wolverines had first downs on their first two offensive plays and, after Coquille stopped the initial drive, the Red Devils fumbled on their first offensive play and Santiam’s Gabe Lanham recovered.

+Coquille defenders bring down Santiam's Quentin Clark Saturday at Coquille High School.
+The Red Devils beat the Wolverines 44-6 to advance to …

 But there were no shades of last year’s playoff disappointment against Lost River.
-Coquille quickly righted the ship and went on to beat the Wolverines 44-6 to advance to the Class 2A quarterfinals and a matchup with Knappa.
+Coquille quickly righted the ship and went on to beat the Wolverines 44-6 to advance to the Class 2A quarterfinals and a matchup with Knappa — the Red Devils and Loggers will meet at 1 p.m. this coming Saturday.

 “It was a great game,” Coquille lineman Caleb Prince said.
 “I’m proud of the team.”